digitalrebar/doc/deployment/install/attaching-to-bmc.rst

 should work.

-The IPs for the BMC network should be visible on the ``/network_map`` page in the UI and node detail page.
+The IPs for the BMC network should be visible on the ``/network_map`` page in the UX and node detail page.

-Remote Manage Web UI
+Remote Manage Web UX
 ~~~~~~~~~~~~~~~~~~~~

 Once aware of the node's BMC IP address and have network access to that